SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 This confirms that the system scales from annotated development data to full-corpus structured dataset generation.

 ##
-## 13.3 Entity Type Distribution and Validation Rates
+## 13.3 Entity Type Distribution & Validation Rates

 | Entity Type | Count | Percentage |
 |------------|------:|-----------:|